oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA010xReleaseTo10x/Index.rst

    features.
 In addition, your old templates probably will display some garbage on the front end.)
 Switch off your custom templates.

 #.
-Upgrade to the new Seminar Manager from TER and upgrade the database.
+Upgrade to the new seminars (and onetimeaccount, if needed) from TER
+   and upgrade the database.

 #.
 In the extension manager, enable the automatic configuration check for
    the Seminar Manager.